 Professor Bell joined the Department of Philosophy in 2005 as an Assistant Professor of Philosophy.
 She became an Associate Professor in 2011.
-She is a core faculty member in the Women's, Gender, and Sexuality Studies Program Head of Campus and Community Engagement and an affiliate faculty member in the Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability.
-She is also an Associate Professor of Law at the law school, and she is a pre-law advisor.
+She the Women's, Gender, and Sexuality Studies Program Head of Campus and Community Engagement and an affiliate faculty member in the Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability.
+She also teaches at the law school.

 Professor Bell’s primary research interests are in political philosophy, philosophy of law, and feminist philosophy.
 Her publications have focused on several different ways in which the basic structure of society, or particular domains within it, reflect hierarchies of social power that unduly restrict human freedom and opportunity and impede human flourishing.

 Social and Political Philosophy, Feminist Philosophy, Philosophy of Law, Applied Ethics

 Social Inequality and Fair Opportunity, Feminist Social and Political Philosophy, Philosophy of Law, Philosophy of Sex, Philosophy of the Family, Gender and Sport, Contemporary Moral Problems, John Stuart Mill, Philosophies of Life, Honor Beyond the Classroom: The Philosophy of Honor, Introduction to Feminist Theory, Distributive Justice, and Jurisprudence (law school)